IR0NTAL0N/SOFTWARE-ENHANCEMENTS/README.md

 This project is licensed under the GNU GPLv3.

-## HERE ARE T20 OF THE BEST FEATURES OF POWR PLAYLIST:
+## HERE ARE THE TOP 20 BEST FEATURES OF POWR PLAYLIST:

 Add Copy Buffer...
 Sends everything collected in the copy buffer to a destination playlist.
 It can append to an existing playlist or create a new one.